-2016 Update: I still stand by the advice in this post!
+2016 Update: I still stand by the advice in this post on working through your first trimester of pregnancy!
 Of course check out all our discussions about staying professional (and happy, and healthy, and stylish) throughout your pregnancy, both here and at CorporetteMoms!

-This is a post about dealing with the first trimester of pregnancy, which can be particularly trying — extreme fatigue, nausea, and all while trying to keep your “situation” on the QT in case of miscarriage.
+This is a post about working through your first trimester of pregnancy, which can be particularly trying — extreme fatigue, nausea, and all while trying to keep your “situation” on the QT in case of miscarriage.
 (Pictured.)

 But I suppose I should make a mini-announcement regarding some personal news in Katland.
 First, some hints: I’m on my third bra size since December.
 I haven’t enjoyed a martini, or deli meats, or zippers, in a long, long time.
 Lately, I’m having trouble falling asleep because someone keeps kicking me.
 The news, if you’re not with me yet: My husband and I are expecting our first child later this summer.
 Why yes, we are terrified; thanks for asking.